ccallawa/alyvix_doc/tutorials/copied_windows_start_button.rst

 This time when you launch Alyvix Designer, use the mouse to select the Windows Start button.
-You can either *left-click-hold* to select a rectangle manually, or *right-click* on the Start button to let Alyvix autodetect the region.
+You can either *left-click-hold* to select a rectangle manually, or *right-click* on the Start button to let Alyvix autocontour the region.
 When you're done, you should see something similar to Figure 1.

 .. figure:: ../getting_started/images/gs_screen_capture_start_button.png